stakater-lab/stakater-monitoring-workshop/application/README.md

     2.1.
 Deploy monitoring services that exists in `infra/` directory.
     2.2.
 Deploy Nordmart application microservice that exists in `nordmart/` directory.

+4.2.
+Each participant will create a new namespace and will use that namespace in later manifests:

+    ```bash
+    oc apply -f namespace.yaml
+    ```

+    Each participant can check whether namespace is created or not using the command given below:
+    ```bash
+    oc get namespace
+    ```

 3. Deploying Monitoring Infrastructure Services